Every Terrifying Thing That Donald Trump Did This Week

 Trump has given progressives so many causes for fear and outrage, it can be difficult — both practically and psychologically — to keep on top of them all as they happen.

 To help you stay informed despite this challenge, Daily Intelligencer will provide (more or less) weekly inventories of Trump’s every assault on civic norms, common decency, and/or liberal democracy.
-Here’s a rundown of everything the president-elect has accomplished since Monday, November 29, arranged in rough order of each affront’s apparent significance and severity:
+Here is a rundown of everything the president-elect has done on that front in the period between December 9 (the date of our last edition of “Terrifying Things”) and December 21, arranged in rough order of each affront’s apparent significance and severity.
+Prior weeks can be found below.

 Declared the American intelligence community to be inherently untrustworthy, after it produced information that he did not like.